Group Services, UK

 - What are you passionate about outside of work?

-Travel!
-I grew up in New Zealand, so there was no Europe on my doorstep to pop over to for a weekend.
+- Travel!
+I grew up in New Zealand so there was no Europe on my doorstep to pop over to for a weekend.
 I moved to London specifically to see more of the world, so I spend all of my money and spare time doing just that.
-In saying that, I have been back to New Zealand four times in the past three years… there’s nothing like leaving to realise how amazing home is.
+In saying that, I have been back to New Zealand several times over the past few years… there’s nothing like leaving to realise how amazing home is.

 “I'm most proud of Race for Mace... it raised over £38,000 for the Mace Foundation.”